PA = Patient Access

 PAs are educated and licensed to see patients in every age group, in every clinical setting, and in every clinical discipline.

-New York State is experiencing a severe healthcare provider shortage
+New York State is facing a serious healthcare provider shortage.

 In the coming years, 1 in 5 physicians and 2 in 5 nurses are planning to leave the healthcare workforce.
 Meanwhile, the PA profession, known for providing high quality, cost-effective healthcare, continues to grow.